gcosma/DaphneAI/documentation/README.md

 - Keep each file <400–500 lines; prefer links between files over repetition.
 - Lead with diagrams or short flows where helpful; keep prose crisp and actionable.
 - Call out extension points and guardrails (what not to break) in each area.

+### Project “contracts”
+- For subtle extraction/alignment behaviour, treat `OBSERVATIONS.md` and `OBSERVATIONSv2.md` at repo root as part of the working contract.
+- For leadership-facing changes and priority shifts, log decisions in `documentation/DECISIONS.md`.